 The landscape analogy and collective "decision-making" are concepts unfamiliar to biologists, who have tended to focus on single genes acting in linear pathways.
 This made the work initially difficult to publish, notes Huang.
 "It's hard for biologists to move from thinking about single pathways to thinking about a landscape, which is the mathematical manifestation of the entirety of all the possible pathways," he says.
 "A single pathway is not a good way to understand a whole process.
 Our goal has been to understand the driving force behind it."

 So stem cells have a built-in toolkit that responds to random changes, enabling then to respond to changes in their environment in a systematic and controlled way, ultimately leading to just a few endpoints.
 The toolkit harnesses random variation and selection to reach the same destination.
+The stem cells are front-loaded (provided with a toolkit) to develop along a certain path while harnessing random variation and selection.

 As a general rule, your DNA is not something you want rearranged.
 But there are exceptions – especially when it comes to fighting infections.
 Since the number of microbes in the world far surpasses the amount of human DNA dedicated to combat them, specialized cells in the immune system have adopted an ingenious, if potentially disastrous, strategy for making antibodies.
 These cells, called B lymphocytes, intentionally mutate their own DNA to ward off invaders they have never seen before.